Museum Artifact: Pulvex Products – Flea & Lice Powder, Analgesic Tablets, and Kitty & Cat Flea Powder, 1930-1960

 A couple other fellows who took notice of the Cooper exhibit were John K. Stewart and Thomas J. Clark—a pair of 23 year-old entrepreneurs who’d just launched their own horse-clipper and sheep-shearer manufacturing business: the Chicago Flexible Shaft Co.

+II.
 I Dip, You Dip, We Dip

 Stewart and Clark were transplanted New Englanders, which wasn’t the same as being from old England, but they spoke Charles Timson’s language, nonetheless.
 The groundwork was thus laid for a high-stakes new business partnership—just one of several noteworthy alliances in John K. Stewart’s short but impactful time as a Chicago industrialist.